 and all of said persons were present except Directors Hamm and Lampley, thus constituting a quorum.

-Also present were: TataLease Derby, Executive Administrator of the Authority; Clark Lord and Barron Wallace of Bracewell & Giuliani LLP; Athea Davis of Vinson & Elkins LLP; Bob Eury and Anton Sinkewich of Houston Downtown Management District (“HDMD”); Laura Van Ness of Central Houston, Inc.; Donna Capps, Tim Douglass, and Ralph De Leon of the City of Houston; Captain Bryan Bennett of the Houston Police Department (“HPD”); George Baugh of George Baugh III & Company; Nancy Sarnoff of the Houston Chronicle; Kip Platt of PRA; Geoff Jones of the Houston Pavilions; and Rhea Lawson of Brown Lawson.
+Also present were: TataLease Derby, Executive Administrator of the Authority; Clark Lord and Barron Wallace of Bracewell & Giuliani LLP; Athea Davis of Vinson & Elkins LLP; Bob Eury and Anton Sinkewich of Houston Downtown Management District (“HDMD”); Laura Van Ness of Central Houston, Inc.; Dr. Rhea Lawson, Donna Capps, Tim Douglass, and Ralph De Leon of the City of Houston; Captain Bryan Bennett of the Houston Police Department (“HPD”); George Baugh of George Baugh III & Company; Nancy Sarnoff of the Houston Chronicle; Kip Platt of PRA; and Geoff Jones of the Houston Pavilions

 DETERMINE QUORUM; CALL TO ORDER